control-toolbox/Tutorials.jl/docs/src/tutorial-free-times-final.md

 The costate and Hamiltonian values at final time show a small deviation (≈ 0.01), likely due to numerical precision.
 Overall, the direct method confirms the theoretical analysis with excellent accuracy.

-We can analyse the influence of using different discretization sizes (`grid_size`), and observed the following results for the optimal $t_f$:
+We can analyze the influence of using different discretization sizes (`grid_size`), and observed the following results for the optimal $t_f$:

 ```@example main-free-final
 for N in [20, 50, 100, 200]